Website Design Durban: What to Look for in a Local Agency

 One of the first tests of an agency is how quickly it understands the actual role of the website.

-That usually means understanding:
+That usually means understanding the project basics.

-• what the business sells
+• What the business sells.

-• who needs to be convinced
+• Who needs to be convinced.

-• how trust is built
+• How trust is built.

-• what action the website should drive
+• What action the website should drive.

 If the agency cannot frame the project around those basics, the work often stays too surface-level.